dj953590/rag-neo4j/src/docs/parser/docs/citibank-amazon-chunks.md

 **10.04   Obligations Independent.
 The obligations of the Company hereunder are those of primary obligor, and not merely as**

-surety, and are independent of the Guarantee Obligations and the obligations of any other guarantor, and a separate action may be brought against the Company to enforce this Guaranty whether or not any Designated Borrower or any other Person is joined as a party.
+Chunk 83:sure any Designated Borrower or any other Person is joined as a party.

 73